SparshamCharitableSociety/sparsham/_collections/_blog/2017-06-08-TribalSettlement.md

 image: "images/2017/TribalVisit.JPG"
 ---

-We celebrated Onam17 along with residents of Kadappara Tribal Settlement.
-Our celebration starts with the traditional flower carpet called pookkalam.
-We saw all of them unanimously joined us to organize our small pookkalam.
-We had some time interacting with the residents and had a great traditional lunch called Ona Sadya.
-This is our second visit to Kadappara and we noticed that they requires attention and more helping hands.
-As conclusion of our day, we gifted Ona kodi , and before we wrap up they made us to offer them promises to visit again with more people.
-We thank all our members and sponsors to support us.
-We wish a prosperous and peaceful Onam to all.
+With people of Kadappara Tribal Settlement, we celebrated Onam 2017.
+Our celebration began with the pookkalam, a traditional floral carpet.
+We noticed that they had all agreed to help us organise our modest pookkalam.
+We spent some time conversing with the locals and ate a delicious traditional meal called Ona Sadya.
+This is our second trip to Kadappara, and we've realised that they need more attention and assistance.
+We gave Ona kodi at the end of the day, and before we left, they had us pledge to come back with more people.
+We appreciate the support of all our members and sponsors.
+We wish everyone a happy and peaceful Onam.

-- EC,Sparsham
+**Sparsham EC, thank you very much.**
 ![Onam Celebrations]({{ site.url }}/images/2017/OnamTribalVisit.jpg)

 ![Tribal Settlement]({{ site.url }}/images/2017/TribalSettlement.jpg)